gia-urjc/bicimad-history-analicer/README.md

 # bicimad-history-analicer - Introduction
-bicimad-history-analicer is a software that find to create lists of users of Bike shered system of Madrid(Bicimad) and London(Santander Cycles) and stations configuration files to run in the simulator Bike3S-Simulator. <br />
+<p align='justify'>bicimad-history-analicer is a software that find to create lists of users of Bike shered system of Madrid(Bicimad) and London(Santander Cycles) and stations configuration files to run in the simulator Bike3S-Simulator.<br />
-In other hand, This software is capable of creating a demand matrix from historical data(preconditioned) <br/>
+In other hand, This software is capable of creating a demand matrix from historical data(preconditioned)<br/>
-Further, You can also create demand matrices from historical data.
+Further, You can also create demand matrices from historical data.</p>

 ## Usage
-To run this app is necesary TODO
+To run this app is necesary to run by python command line specifying th econfiguration that you like execute.
+In this project there are files with examples configuration to run the several options of the system.
+For example, to run the configuration thar return the configurations files of the simulation is:

+`
+data/stationsinfo/Madrid/stations.json data/routesInfo/Madrid "2018-07-20T00:00:00.000+0200" "2018-07-21T23:59:00.000+0200" results/demandMatrix.json
+`

 ### User configuration